microchip-pic-avr-examples/pic18f57q43-timer-toggle-led-callbacks-mcc/README.md

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->

 ## MCC Melody Example Components
-Example Components are a tight integration of learning material integrated directly into MCC.
-This allows users the convenient side-by-side placement of the configuration instructions and the components they are configuring - [MCC Melody Example Components Introduction](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES&version=latest&redirect=true).
+Example Components are a tight integration of learning material directly into MCC.
+This allows users to conveniently place configuration instructions side-by-side to the components they are configuring - [MCC Melody Example Components Introduction](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES&version=latest&redirect=true).

 ![MCC Melody Example Components](images/GUID-ADDC2E58-F16C-46BD-A42F-D8FF02459622-high_12cm.png)

 Completele projects, such as this one, avilable in [MPLAB® Discover](https://mplab-discover.microchip.com), or GitHub, are specific to a board and microcontroller.
 However, this project could be re-created following the steps in the example component, on a range of supported microcontrollers.
-Further more, the functionality could be adding into an existing project.
+Furthermore, the functionality of this example could be added to an existing project.

-Let’s explore what an example component is, as well as the difference between example and implementation - [MCC Melody Example Components - The Basics](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.BASICS&version=latest&redirect=true).
+To explore what an example component is, as well as the difference between example and implementation, see - [MCC Melody Example Components - The Basics](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.BASICS&version=latest&redirect=true).

-Example Components are related to [MCC Melody Design Patterns for Control Flow](https://onlinedocs.microchip.com/g/GUID-7CE1AEE9-2487-4E7B-B26B-93A577BA154E), i.e., different ways to organize main.c and other application-level files, e.g., Polling-, Interrupt and Callback- or State Machine-Design Patterns.
+Example Components are related to [MCC Melody Design Patterns for Control Flow](https://onlinedocs.microchip.com/g/GUID-7CE1AEE9-2487-4E7B-B26B-93A577BA154E), which shows different standard ways to organize main.c and other application-level files, e.g., Polling-, Interrupt and Callback- or State Machine-Design Patterns.
 You may be familiar with each of these patterns, but...
 - What support does MCC Melody provide for each?
 - What are the recommended ways of building on the MCC Melody generated code?

 <!-- Any information about an application note or tech brief can be linked here.
 Use unbreakable links!
      In addition a link to the device family landing page and relevant peripheral pages as well: